Astros vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has hit safely in three games in a row.
-In his last five games he is hitting .350 with three doubles, a walk and an RBI.
+- Torres has recorded a base hit in four games in a row.
+In his last five games he is batting .368 with two doubles, a walk and an RBI.

 Torres Recent Games